 How you compost at home depends on your individual needs and preferences – but if you’re making a start by recycling kitchen scraps for the garden you should consider purchasing a metal or plastic compost bin or tumbler.

-There’s styles and designs to suit any budget, so head to your local Bunnings or local garden supply store to see what might work best for your place.
+There’s styles and designs to suit any budget, so head to your local hardware or gardening store or local garden supply store to see what might work best for your place.

 The right ingredients for composting